Ecapseulb/My-Project_NEV-Energy-Management-Dataset---Classification/README.md

 ## Introduction

-This notebook documents how we train models from a given dataset to predicting manufacturing defects.
+This notebook documents how we train models from a given dataset to classify energy efficiency levels with new energy vehicles.
 It includes EDA, models training and comparison.

 **Models include:** **Support Vector Machine**, **Decision Tree**, **Random Forest**, **Extra Trees**, **AdaBoost**, **Gradient Boost**, **XGBoost**, **LightGBN** and **CatBoost**.